 You can also perform home tests that are as easy as dipping a stick in a jar.
 They’re readily available on Amazon or at your local garden supply store.

 For leafy green vegetables

-While leafy greens like lettuces, spinach and kale also need phosphorus and calcium, the need nitrogen far more.
+While leafy greens like lettuce, spinach, and kale also need phosphorus and calcium, they need nitrogen far more.
 Bone meal’s low 3% nitrogen by weight just isn’t enough to keep those delicious crops coming.

 When trying to keep pests away